yairm210/Unciv/Uniques.md

 "Can only be built in annexed cities"

 "Obsolete with [techName]" - Building cannot be built once the tech is researched

+## Improvement uniques

+"Obsolete with [techName]"

+"[stats] once [techName] is discovered"

+"Gives a defensive bonus of [amount]%"

+"Can be built outside your borders"

+"Costs [amount] gold per turn when in your territory"

+"Great Improvement"

+"[stats] for each adjacent [tileFilter]"

+"Can only be built on Coastal tiles"

+"Cannot be built on bonus resource"